-Notes: (a) Data sourced from Victorian WorkCover Authority (VWA). (b) The fatality claim received in 2017-18 was due to a vehicle accident.
+Data sourced from Victorian WorkCover Authority (VWA).

+The fatality claim received in 2017-18 was due to a vehicle accident.
 [An explanation of the circumstances contributing to the fatality and the preventive measures taken should also be included.
 However, in circumstances where the fatality is under investigation or subject to an inquiry, a statement to that effect should be included.]
+[Recommendation 24, PAEC Report 107]